jslabbekoorn/mr_Exercise1.3/README.md

 mr_Exercise1.3
 ==============

-Version 3 of the calculation program, same code with a loop, stops when program receives a 0.
+Version 3 of the calculation program, same code with a loop, stops when valueis 0.